ishqelliot/Algorithms-150/README.md

 ### Two Pointers
 * [Valid Palindrome](./ValidPalindrome.java) - - iterate simultaneously from start and end of string and compare each character.
 * [Two Sum II](./TwoSumII.java) - simpler variant of actual two sum.

+### Stacks
+* [Valid Parentheses](./ValidParentheses.java) - use single stack to insert one of the type of parentheses and pop whenever pair is found while iterting over string